 It should be noted that the definition of the mining dilution factor in China is different from that in most Western countries.
-The mining dilution factor in China is defined as the ratio of the waste tonnage in the mill feed to the total mill feed tonnage, but the mining dilution factor in the West is defined as the ratio of the waste tonnage in the mill feed to the ore tonnage in the mill feed.
-Therefore, when using the same data for calculation, the Western mining dilution factor is always higher than the Chinese mining dilution factor, with the difference getting larger when the dilution factor is higher.
-For example, the Chinese mining dilution factor of 5.00% is equivalent to a Western mining dilution factor of 19.76%.
-As the JORC Code is used for mineral resource/ore reserve reporting for this BDASIA report, the Western definition of the mining dilution factor is used throughout this report.
+The mining dilution factor in China is defined as the ratio of the waste tonnage in the mill feed to the total mill feed to mage, but the mining dilution factor in the West is defined as the ratio of the waste tonnage in the mill feed.
+Therefore, when using the same data for calculation, the Western mining dilution factor is always higher than the Chinese mining dilution factor of 5.00% is equivalent to a Western mining dilution factor of 5.26%, and the Chinese mining dilution factor of 16.50% is equivalent to a Western mining dilution factor of 19.76%.
+As the JORC Code is used for mineral resource/ore reserve reporting for this BDASIA report, the Western definition of the mining dilution of the mining dilution factor is used throughout this report.